birjj/csgo-vscripts/vip/README.md

 - **Quickswitch may drop pistol on certain ocasions**

     _This is caused by the delay between server and client.
 If client switches to another weapon before it receives the `drop` command from the server, then said weapon will be dropped instead.
-Not much we can do;_
+Fix would be to send a `slot1` (or whatever slot the illegal weapon is in) before sending the `drop`._

 - **VIP sound sometimes plays in a position that it shouldn't**